mozilla/releasewarrior/how-tos/relpro.md

     * depending on timing you may have 1 or 2 graphs.
 Go to the latest one and find taskId of `publish release human decision task`
     * Resolve the "publish release human decision" task using the command below
-    * Announce to release-drivers that the release is live
+    * Announce to release-signoff that the release is live
 ```bash
  tctalker --conf ~/.taskcluster/relpro.json report_completed $TASK_ID
 ```